 Do I need to install or update the software?

 Not at all.
 One of the primary benefits of MechaniCalc is that it is completely online.
 This means that you can access the software from any computer with an internet connection without having to install anything.
 You also don't need to worry about updates, since the website will always be up to date with the latest and greatest version.

 Which web browser do you recommend when using the calculators?

-MechaniCalc is tested on all of the major browsers (Google Chrome, Mozilla Firefox, Internet Explorer, Safari).
+MechaniCalc is tested on all of the major browsers (Google Chrome, Mozilla Firefox, Microsoft Edge, Internet Explorer, Safari).
 However, most of the testing is done using Google Chrome, so we recommend using Chrome if possible.

 Where is my confirmation email?

 After you sign up for an account, we will automatically send you a confirmation email to ensure that we are able to communicate with you via the email address tied to your account.

 Sometimes this confirmation email does not make it to your inbox.
 The most common reason for this is that it has been filtered into your spam folder.
 In that case, you should whitelist emails from mechanicalc.com to make sure that you receive important communication from us.